jstolarek/ldjam-46/README.md

 Scoring
 =======

 10 points per bird multiplied by accuracy.
-Yes, you will use points if you throw stones that miss.
+Yes, you will lose points if you throw stones that miss.
 It's better to throw less stones but accurately.